automl/learning_environments/README.md

 (5.5.
 Synthetic environments: Performance, Fig. 12)

 ## List of Remaining Scripts
-- list scripts for producing following figures: 2, 7, 8, 10
+- list of scripts (and how to call) for producing following figures: 2, 7, 8, 10

 # Learning Reward Shaping